Sublobar Resection vs Lobectomy for Stage IA Non-Small Cell Lung Carcinoma-Takeaways From Modern Randomized Trials. Review uri icon

 abstract

-• Sublobar resection for early stage non-small cell lung cancer has been an emerging topic of great interest to thoracic surgeons.
-However, data regarding the efficacy and safety of sublobar resection vs. lobectomy was lacking until now.
-Recently, three published randomized controlled trials (CALGB140503/Alliance, JCOG0802 and DRKS00004897) confirmed the non-inferiority of sublobar resection for early-stage NSCLC in carefully selected populations.
-This review aims to summarize and compare these three landmark trials and inform surgeons of new best practices.
+• Sublobar resection for early-stage non-small cell lung cancer has been an emerging topic of great interest to thoracic surgeons.
+However, data regarding the efficacy and safety of sublobar resection vs lobectomy was lacking until now.
+Recently, 3 published randomized controlled trials (Cancer and Leukemia Group B [CALGB]140503/Alliance, Japan Clinical Oncology Group [JCOG]0802 and Das Deutsche Register Klinischer Studien [DRKS]00004897) confirmed the noninferiority of sublobar resection for early-stage non-small cell lung cancer in carefully selected populations.
+This review aims to summarize and compare these 3 landmark trials and inform surgeons of new best practices.

 publication date